Management of Resource at the Network Edge for Federated Learning

-In order to cope with this problem, the authors in~\cite{konevcny2016federated} and~\cite{mcmahan2017communication} have introduced Federated Learning (FL) paradigm, which enables a large number of clients (edge devices and servers) to train local models with local data and then collaborate to the construction of a global model shared by all the clients participating in the federation.
-Local data are stored locally and collaborative training of a single machine learning model is carried out at the server without the need to share local raw data.
-The shared global model is built on the basis of these local model parameters as sent by federated clients, no raw date is sent from the clients to the centralized server~\cite{wang2019adaptive, konevcny2016federated}.
+To cope with this problem, the authors in~\cite{konevcny2016federated} and~\cite{mcmahan2017communication} have introduced the Federated Learning (FL) paradigm, which enables a large number of clients (edge devices and servers) to train local models with local data and then collaborate to the construction of a global model, shared by all the clients participating in the federation.
+Local data is stored locally, and collaborative training of a single machine learning model is carried out at the server without sharing local raw data~\cite{wang2019adaptive, konevcny2016federated}.

 Edge computing can provide the infrastructure to execute FL.
-Moreover, the aggregation of local model parameters can be carried out on edge devices or edge servers, which makes to send such information from end user devices to cloud servers unnecessary.
-The execution of an FL computation needs to consider the limited capabilities of edge devices and servers.
 Federated Edge Learning (FEEL)~\cite{tak2020federated} involves the ability to perform FL at the edge, where edge devices and edge serves can be either used to train models or produce the aggregation of local models.